paragliding training center

 by Had Robinson

 Note: Semi-synthetic oils are the best to use if you have any doubts about the quality and type of gasoline you are using.
-100% synthetic oils should be used only according to the instructions below or what the engine manufacturer recommends.
-Remember that only JASO FD rated oils should be used in paramotors if you want the highest quality engine lubrication and long life for your engine.
+100% synthetic oils should be used only according to the instructions below or what your particular engine manufacturer recommends.
+Remember that only JASO FD rated oils should be used in paramotors if you want the highest quality engine lubrication and long life.

 Fuel/oil mixture ratios